apache/airavata/docs/tutorial/gateways2019_tutorial.md

 #### Option #1: Run the portal directly

-1. Make sure you have Python 3.6 installed.
-See
-   <https://www.python.org/downloads/> for downloadable packages or use your
-   system's package manager.
+1. Make sure you have Python 3.6 installed (latest 3.6 release at time of writing is 3.6.9).
+See <https://www.python.org/downloads/> for downloadable packages or use your system's package manager.
 2. Now we'll clone a repository that has some supporting files for this tutorial.
 Change to a directory on your system where you will keep the tutorial files and clone <https://github.com/machristie/gateways19-tutorial>